shirinadan/ai4all-of.github.io/README.md

 This project was completed in collaboration with:

-- Ebyan Jama
+- Ebyan Jama: University of Minnesota
-- Elisa Yu
+- Elisa Yu: Tufts University
-- Sarah Toussaint
+- Sarah Toussaint: New York University
-- **Shirina Shaji Daniel**
+- **Shirina Daniel**: Florida International University
-- Victor Olivo
+- Victor Olivo: Rutgers University